pavel-demin/red-pitaya-notes/sdr-receiver-wspr.md

 Getting started
 -----

+An antenna should be connected to the IN1 connector on the Red Pitaya board.

 A pre-built SD card image can be downloaded from [this link](https://googledrive.com/host/0B-t5klOOymMNfmJ0bFQzTVNXQ3RtWm5SQ2NGTE1hRUlTd3V2emdSNzN6d0pYamNILW83Wmc/SDR/red-pitaya-wspr-debian-8.2-armhf-20160320.zip).

 The SD card image size is 1 GB, so it should fit on any SD card starting from 2 GB.